winevaultteam/ravencoinlib/README.md

 ## Building from source

-To build BitcoinLib from source, you will need either the [.NET Core SDK or Visual Studio](https://www.microsoft.com/net/download/).
+To build RavencoinLib from source, you will need either the [.NET Core SDK or Visual Studio](https://www.microsoft.com/net/download/).

 ### Building & running tests